OssiPesonen/EiliumWeb/README.md

 Built with AngularJS and Node.js making it lightweight and super fast.
 It includes a CasparCG Node.js library for communication (https://github.com/respectTheCode/node-caspar-cg) which I have not yet had the pleasure of testing completely.

+## Project on hiatus

+This project has been suspended until further notice.

 **Requirements**

 - Node.js